ireddick/rint/readme.md

-A silly experiment in TDD-ing the nicer parts of the ruby Integer api into JS with Jasmine
+An experiment in TDD-ing the nicer parts of the ruby Integer api into JS with Jasmine

-Use underscore / lo-dash!
+If you find the idea interesting you might like [RubyJS](http://rubyjs.org)